VuyisaZondani/react-website-v1/README.md

 # react-website-v1
 This is my first attempt of creating a static website using React JS.
-I learned I started learning React JS in December 2021.
+I started learning React JS in December 2021.